Bishop Loughlin Memorial High School: Academics and facilities

 La Salle Hall, originally home to staff and De La Salle brothers who taught at the school, was converted into a dormitory in 2006.
 The boarding program is only open to male students and was initiated to provide a stable environment for motivated boys whose performance at school has been affected by absent parents, abusive homes, homelessness or drug- and gang-dominated neighborhoods.
 The program is run in cooperation with the organization Boys Hope Girls Hope.

 Loughlin has a graduation rate of 99% with 97% typically going to college each year.

-Loughlin offers college credit opportunities through Advanced Placement Courses in: English, Environmental Science, Calculus, Music Theory, Physics, Spanish, US History, and World History.
+Loughlin offers college credit opportunities through Advanced Placement courses in: English, Environmental Science, Calculus, Music Theory, Physics, Spanish, US History, and World History.

-The school has school-side WiFi and SmartBoard classrooms. iPads are available to all students.
+The school has school-side WiFi and SmartBoard classrooms.
+IPad are available to all students.

 In 2016, Loughlin launched a new STEM program in partnership with Project Lead The Way (PLTW), a national nonprofit organization that partners with Brooklyn Tech, among other institutions.
 In 2017, more than 200 students registered for courses in engineering or biomedical science.

 Athletics

 Loughlin offers sports programs for both girls and boys, with 16 different sports, including rugby, soccer, and lacrosse, and a basketball team.
 The boys' freshman basketball team won city championships in 2017 and 2016, and the boys' varsity team won the Brooklyn/Queens Diocesan championship in 2016.
 Alumnus Keith Williams, class of 2017, played for the Cincinnati Bearcats in the NCAA Division 1 in 2017, and Mike Boynton, class of 2001, became the head basketball coach at Oklahoma State that year.
+Won the New York State Championship in Basketball in 1983, led by St John's University's all time assist leaders Mark Jackson.

 Loughlin had a 4x4 track victory at the 2016 Millrose Games and a qualification for Nationals.
 Their track & field teams have won 21 Penn Relays high school championships.

 The school also has coed teams in handball, indoor and outdoor track, cross country, and bowling.
 Their varsity bowling team won championships in 2014 and 2015.
 Loughlin also offers baseball, softball, volleyball, and cheerleading.
 In partnership with St. Francis College, their water polo team was the first high school team to win the Yale Invitational Tournament.